 Hybrid characters should be a large part of most Star Trek fan fiction, unless the time period is ENT or earlier.
 And even the ENT era can readily accommodate them.
 After all, not every hybrid is partially human.

 These characters can break and bend the molds of characterizations and species types.
 What about Vulcans with emotions, or Klingons without honor?
 Hybrids, it is likely, can change the paradigm in all sorts of ways.

-When Fortune was originally written, the idea was to tie up the In Between Days series.
+When I first wrote Fortune, the idea was to tie up the In Between Days series.